joesobo/nuxt-playground/README.md

-Just a little Nuxt playground to connect up to TRPC and Firebase
+Just a little Nuxt playground to connect up to TRPC, Supabase, and Prisma

 Stack: